umbraco/UmbracoDocs/Add-ons/Starter-Kit-TEMP/Content-Types/Global-Content/index.md

 # The Global Content

 This Node lets you create the widgets, that you will then later be able to, use in The Global Content Widget.
 The way this works is that you navigate to the tree on the left, here you select Global Content.
 In there you can choose to create a folder or a widget.
-When you have created a widget here it will work as a template in the future, so that you will only have to set it up once, saving you a lot of time in the future, and it also makes sure that your widgets looks the same when you need to use them for multiple sites.
+When you have created a widget here it will work as a template in the future, so that you will only have to set it up once, saving you a lot of time in the future.
-As this saves everything you set-up for the widget, you won't have to spend a lot of time, making sure every setting is set-up as you want it, every time you make a new page, as you have made this template, all you will need to do is add it in the Global Content Widget.
+Setting you widgets up with this feature, ensures that every time you make a new page, you can get the same design on each page, because you made this template, all you will need to do is add it in the Global Content Widget.

 ## Setting up Globale Widgets
 ![movePage.jpg](images/Globale-Widget.png)